Living off campus

-If you’re an international student wanting to live off campus, you should only start looking for accommodation once you’ve arrived.
+If you’re an international student wanting to live off campus, you should only start looking for accommodation once you’ve arrived in Melbourne.
 We recommend that you stay in a hotel or hostel while you look, as it’s possible to get scammed if you apply while you’re outside the country.

 Make good accommodation decisions

 As with many online products and services, rental listings can be susceptible to scamming.
-Make sure you're aware of the telltale signs of a scam so you don't get caught out.
+Make sure you're aware of the tell-tail signs of a scam so you don't get caught out.